Tianyu-Zhang-Andrew/TelemedicineProject/Django_project/readme.md

    (for example https://a53e71b5c7f6.ngrok.io) then add "/video" after the address to visit the application (for example https://a53e71b5c7f6.ngrok.io/video)
-2. Click "Create a room" button, a unique room name will be generated, copy that room name and paste it in the room name input field, chose a username and enter it in the username input field, click "Join call" to join room.
+2. Click "Create a room" button, a unique room name will be generated, copy that room name and paste it in the room name input field, chose a random username and enter it in the username input field, click "Join call" to join room.
    (do not make room name by yourself, it will give you an alert)
+3. After joining the room, there is only one participant (you), use the patient side to join the same video room.
+   Read readme in unsw-gsbme-old/tcc-videoconf-mobile-app for more information about how to use the patient side APP
-3. After joining the room, your local video will have bigger size than other participants (main video screen), click other participant' video to change them to the main video screen. (only workable when there are 2 participants)
+4. Your local video will have bigger size than other participants (main video screen), click other participant' video to change them to the main video screen. (only workable when there are 2 participants)
+5. Operate the Bluetooth module in the patient side APP, the doctor side should be able to receive data.
+   Read readme in unsw-gsbme-old/tcc-videoconf-mobile-app for more information about how to use the Bluetooth module.
-4. Click "Leave call" button to leave the conferencing room.
+6. Click "Leave call" button to leave the conferencing room.

+More pictures and details about this system can be found in the Chapter 5 of the Thesis Report.pdf.